OPEC+ meeting to set February production levels - RFI

 OPEC members typically meet twice a year at the cartel's headquarters in Vienna, but last year, summits were scheduled more frequently to maintain a strong influence on the oil market amidst the pandemic.

-Despite demand remaining uncertain, analysts have said that OPEC+ demonstrated that it can manage the market as the North Sea Brent Crude and West Texas Intermediate (WTI) crude both ended the week around the $50 per barrel level.
+Despite demand remaining uncertain, analysts have said that OPEC+ demonstrated that it can manage the market.

+Prices for both North Sea Brent Crude and West Texas Intermediate (WTI) crude hit ten-month highs on Monday, at $53.33 and 49.83 respectively.

 Russia and Saudi Arabia are respectively the second and third biggest oil producers in the world after the United States.